 If a student is unable to meet a hurdle requirement related to an assessment piece (may be throughout semester or at semester’s end) due to medical or compassionate circumstances beyond their control, then the student is entitled to an offer of replacement assessment of some type.
 An interim result of RP will be entered for the student, and the student will be notified of the offer of a replacement assessment.
 Once the replacement assessment has been completed, the result of that assessment will be included in the calculation of the total mark for the course.

-Assessment DetailThe tutorial papers require each student to submit written responses to selected sets of problems.
+Assessment DetailThe tutorial papers require students to submit written responses to selected sets of problems.
 The submissions may contain any of the following: written answers, mathematical derivations, sketches, graphs and print-outs from appropriate software packages.
-There will be 6 separate tutorials, each will be awarded a mark on a 0-2 scale based on effort.
+There will be 6 separate tutorials, each will be awarded a mark on a 0-3 scale based on effort.
 Assessment of the tutorials will occur in the Tutorial classes.